When Should My Child Start GCSE Tuition?

 These habits are just as important as content knowledge.

-Isn’t Year 8 Too Early?
+Is Year 8 Too Early?

+Some parents worry that starting tuition early might add pressure, create burnout, or take away childhood.
 When done correctly, Year 8 tuition does the opposite.

-Starting early usually means fewer hours later — because the groundwork is already done.
+Starting early usually means fewer hours later -- because the groundwork is already done.

 The Long-Term Benefits of Starting in Year 8

-Perhaps most importantly, students feel in control — rather than overwhelmed.
+Perhaps most importantly, students feel in control -- rather than overwhelmed.

 Planning Ahead: Questions to Ask Yourself

-If you’re considering tuition, reflect on:
+If you are considering tuition, reflect on:

 Does my child truly understand their current Maths and Science work?